rtCamp/action-phpcs-code-review/README.md

 ### Custom Coding Standards

 If you have custom coding standards from your git repository, you can use composer and use `phpcs` from execution from your repository phpcs file with the help of `PHPCS_FILE_PATH` environment variable.
+Please refer this [wiki page](https://github.com/rtCamp/action-phpcs-code-review/wiki/How-to%3F#use-custom-coding-standards) for more information.

 ## Screenshot